Tonywuhk/realai.org/course.md

 [GitHub](https://github.com/) is a popular code repository hosting site that uses the [Git](https://git-scm.com/) version control system.
 [Git How To](https://githowto.com/) offers a simple guided tour that walks through the fundamentals of Git.

+[Vim](http://www.vim.org/) is a text editor built for editing efficiency, but is also known for having a steep learning curve.
+In most UNIX systems, type `vi` to launch the editor, or type `vimtutor` for a brief overview.

 ## Recurrent Neural Networks

 * 2017 May 30.
 [Exploring LSTMs](http://blog.echen.me/2017/05/30/exploring-lstms/).
 Edwin Chen.